contrast-zone/t-rewriter.js/README.md

 We will refer to this rule as a *resolution abduction* rule.

 To apply *resolution abduction* rule to parsing, we consider a set of logical formulas as parsing rules.
-After conversion of grammar expressed by logic formulas to *CNF*, we isolate single element disjunctions, and declare them as start symbols.
+After conversion of grammar expressed by logic formulas to CNF, we isolate single element disjunctions, and declare them as start symbols.
 Then we repeatedly apply *resolution abduction* rule to move up the syntax tree.
 Two elements disjunctions are treated as standard left-right rule pairs, with a difference that left match yields negated right side, and right match yields negated left side.
 In a case of more than two elements disjunctions we have to be careful to treat the *resolution abduction* results as conjunctions, requiring all the conjunction elements to be successfully parsed to move to the next sequence element.

 #### 2.3.4. pseudocode 3